Friday, June 12, 2009

 ‘Are you sure it isn’t your birthday sir?’

 What was I supposed to do?
-Pretend that it was, or that I had a movable birthday that I could change at will, whenever I wanted to?
+Pretend that it was, or had I a birthday that I could change at will, whenever I wanted to?

 Sybilla offered me a reassuring smile, but that wasn’t enough to placate me.
 I quickly looked to see where those two women were.
 They’d moved and were now seated only a stone’s throw away.
 I was now convinced that they were in on the act as they sat there, intent on assessing our table, probably debating when to make their next move, or waiting for the signal from either the waiter or from Sybilla.

 I turned to the waiter and said, ‘No, today isn’t my birthday.’

 ‘He only wants to get you a drink,’ Sybilla said, in what she probably thought was a reassuring voice as opposed to the condescending one that I had grown accustomed to.
 Surely, Sybilla wouldn’t have gone out of her way to embarrass me in front of all these people.
 I took a deep breath and decided not to make this into an argument.
 The two women were still adamantly observing us, or so it seemed and the waiter had now returned to the bar.